yeyeto2788/OpenNoteScannerPDF/README.md

 ####TO DO list:
-[] Remove unnecessary code, images and variables on the script and directory.
+[ ] Remove unnecessary code and variables on the script and directory.

+[x] Remove unnecessary images.

-[] Check if it works on other OS.
+[ ] Check if it works on other OS.

-[] Fork the code on OpenNoteScanner repository.
+[ ] Fork the code on OpenNoteScanner repository.

-[] Align better the images on the final PDF.
+[ ] Better alignment of the images on the final PDF.

-[] Investigate why the black border is not completely shown on the images.
+[ ] Investigate why the black border is not completely shown on the images.

-[] Improve code to generate the pages as we expect (from 1 to maximum amount of pages).
+[ ] Improve code to generate the pages as we expect (from 1 to maximum amount of pages).

-[] Create global variable for Maximum amount of pages.
+[ ] Create global variable for Maximum amount of pages.

-[] Improve documentation.
+[x] Improve documentation.